 She has an excellent record at Double Gather events, having had a 1st and a 2nd at the prestigious Longshaw, Derbyshire trial, and a victory at Moorcock.

 Keef, last year, won the Littledale and Malton Championships.

 On Valentine's Day, Lola produced her 4th litter of pups.
 All 8, beautiful Black and White.
-I have to decide which one to keep for myself.
+I kept one handsome male, Croft, for myself

 On Valentine’s Day 2020, Lola gave birth to another litter of pups...

 "I really enjoyed watching Richard demonstrate the dogs’ abilities.
 He and the dogs are very highly skilled.
 A pleasure to see..."